 - Allowing for easy integration with existing networking and storage infrastructures

-- Enabling you to schedule zero downtime maintenance by live migrating VMs between Citrix Hypervisor hosts
+- Enabling you to schedule zero downtime maintenance by live migrating VMs between XenServer hosts

-- Assuring availability of VMs by using high availability to configure policies that restart VMs on another server in case one fails
+- Assuring availability of VMs by using high availability to configure policies that restart VMs on another host in case one fails

 - Increasing portability of VM images, as one VM image works on a range of deployment infrastructures

 Virtualization, or to be more specific, hardware virtualization, is a method of running multiple independent VMs on a single physical computer.
 Software run on these virtual machines is separated from the underlying hardware resources.
 It’s a way of fully utilizing the physical resources available in modern powerful servers, which reduces the total cost of ownership (TCO) for server deployments.

 A hypervisor is the basic abstraction layer of software.
 The hypervisor performs low-level tasks such as CPU scheduling and is responsible for memory isolation for resident VMs.
 The hypervisor abstracts the hardware for the VMs.
 The hypervisor has no knowledge of networking, external storage devices, video, and so on.